-Of course it’s not perfect and every stock recommendation is not a winner.
-But, they definitely are a legit company and for the last 5 years their stock recommendations have definitely beat the overall stock market.
+The Motley Fool is DEFINITELY NOT a scam.
+My results with the Fool picks over the last 8 years have been phenomenal, as you have seen.
+Of course it’s not perfect and every stock tip is not a winner.
+But, they definitely are a legit company and for the last 8 years their stocks have easily beat the market.

-The fact is, the Motley Fool stock recommendations have beat the market the last 5 years.
-My results shown below prove it.
+The fact is, The Motley Fool stock picks have beaten the market since 2016.
+My results shown above prove it.
 That is the most important thing you need to know.
 Also, the Motley Fool has been in business since 1993 and employ 250+ people.
-And they currently have 700,000+ subscribers to their Stock Advisor service.
-700,000 people can’t be wrong!
+And, according to The Motley Fool website, they have 750,000+ subscribers to their Stock Advisor.
+750,000 people can’t be wrong!

-But, for the benefit of people reading this Fool review, here are the FACTS:
+But, for the benefit of people reading The Motley Fool review, here are the FACTS:

-- There’s no question the Motley Fool is a legit company that is well known among investors.
-They say they have over 700,000 subscribers.
+- There’s no question, the answer to ‘is The Motley Fool a legitimate company?’ is YES.
+It is well-known among stock market investors.
+In fact, they now say they have over 750,000 subscribers.

-- I subscribed in 2015 and my results are listed above in a previous section
+- I subscribed in 2016 and my results are listed above.

-- They even have their own mutual fund, which is the “Motley Fool Global Opportunities Fund Investor Shares (FOOLX)”.
-I don't have any comment on that fund as I haven't reviewed it yet.
+- They even have their own stock market mutual fund, which is the “Motley Fool Global Opportunities Fund Investor Shares (FOOLX)”.

 - Also, the Fool brothers, Tom and David Gardner, don’t hide from their customers.
-They are very active in the investment community.
 For example, they often have interesting ideas on their certified Twitter page.